Detailed information about the 100 most recent patent applications.

 This analysis examines appeal outcomes and the strategic value of filing appeals for examiner SAM, PHIRIN.

 With a 13.3% reversal rate, the PTAB affirms the examiner's rejections in the vast majority of cases.
-This reversal rate is in the bottom 25% across the USPTO, indicating that appeals face significant challenges here.
+This reversal rate is below the USPTO average, indicating that appeals face more challenges here than typical.

 Filing a Notice of Appeal can sometimes lead to allowance even before the appeal is fully briefed or decided by the PTAB.
 This occurs when the examiner or their supervisor reconsiders the rejection during the mandatory appeal conference (MPEP § 1207.01) after the appeal is filed.